Blog Post

 </p>

 The href stands for hypertext reference and is used to designate the website or file that the link points to.
 Substitute document.pdf with the name of your PDF file.
-If you click on the example link, the browser will open the PDF file.
+If you click the example link, the browser will open the PDF file.

 Try the example below: